Home Aviation Private Jets to Final Four Indianapolis 2026

 We may earn a commission if you book through links on this page.

+Private charter to Indianapolis for Final Four weekend is bookable right now.
+But this is not a normal sports weekend — and the booking strategy should reflect that.
 The FAA has already published special air traffic procedures covering the Indianapolis region from April 3–7, 2026.
 That changes the calculus on airport choice, timing, and how you structure the trip.
+The risk is not finding a jet.
+The risk is a rigid plan that breaks down once event-weekend procedures tighten.

 The published procedures cover seven Indianapolis-area airports: IND, MQJ, EYE, TYQ, UMP, GEZ, and HFY.
 The notice explicitly states that traffic-management initiatives will be used when arrival rates exceed capacity — meaning airborne holding, reroutes, and Expect Departure Clearance Times are all on the table for domestic IFR arrivals.